Death Wish (film series)

-Death Wish franchise is an American action-crime-drama film series based on the 1972 novel by Brian Garfield.
+The Death Wish franchise is an American vigilante action-thriller film series based on the 1972 novel by Brian Garfield.
 The films follow the character Paul Kersey, portrayed by Charles Bronson in the original series, and Bruce Willis in the 2018 remake.
-While the first film received mixed reviews, the subsequent sequels, as well as the remake, were panned by critics and the series made $87 million against a combined production budget of $61 million.
+While the first film received mixed reviews, the subsequent sequels, as well as the remake, were panned by critics.
+The series made $87 million against a combined production budget of $61 million.
+Charles Bronson was the only actor to have appeared in all five films.